 Admitted to all Massachusetts and New Hampshire Courts and the Federal Courts of Massachusetts and New Hampshire

 Atty.
 T. Michael Sullivan focuses his practice on Estate and Trust Administration, Estate Planning and Elder Law; serving clients in Essex and Middlesex County and throughout the Commonwealth of Massachusetts and Southern New Hampshire.
 Atty.
 Sullivan is a graduate of the University of New Hampshire and New England School of Law.

-Michael is a Past-President of the Merrimack Valley Estate Planning Council and current member of their Board of Directors.
-He is also a member of the National Academt of Elder Law Attroneys (NAELA), the Essex County Bar Association, the American Bar Association, and Vice President of the Board of Directors for the German Home, a home for individuals with mental health challenges in Lawrence, Massachusetts.
+Michael is a Past-President of the Merrimack Valley Estate Planning Council and a current member.
+He is also a member of the National Academy of Elder Law Attorneys (NAELA), the Essex County Bar Association, the Lawrence Bar Association, and Vice President of the Board of Directors for the German Home, a home for individuals with mental health challenges in Lawrence, Massachusetts.

 Thomas Reuters has selected Michael as a Super Lawyers Rising Star for 2016, 2017, 2018, and 2019.

 Michael enjoys lecturing and has presented to Estate Planning Professionals, Health Care Professional, seniors, and was a guest expert speaker on Exit this Way, a radio show on the UR Business Network.

-While Michael is not at work, he enjoys watching sports, cycling, fishing and spending time outdoors with his wife Leslie, son Conor, and dog Sadie.
+While Michael is not at work, he enjoys watching sports, fishing and spending time outdoors with his wife Leslie, son Conor, and dog Sadie.